RedstoneTim/RedstoneTim.github.io/cubing/zz_stories.md

 "I like how I have 3 different user names for the quotes from our readers thing."
 - 𝝅 (𝝅'#0827)

+"Your
+You
+Post
+That on
+Fanfic website
+Or else"
+- Rouxviewer
 ```

 # Sources